-Twista Drops ‘Kamikaze’ Album – Today in Hip-Hop
+Twista Drops Kamikaze Album – Today in Hip-Hop

-2004: Twista dropped his fourth and most successful studio album to date Kamikaze on Jan.
+Jan.
+27, 2004: Twista dropped Kamikaze, his fourth and most successful studio album to date on Jan.
 27, 2004.

-His biggest hit off Kamikaze, "Slow Jamz” featured Kanye West and Jamie Foxx, sampled Luther Vandross’s “A House Is Not a Home" and was visualized with a hilariously star-studded video.
-"Slow Jamz" is also featured on 'Ye’s debut album, 2004’s The College Dropout.
+Twista's biggest hit off Kamikaze, "Slow Jamz" features Kanye West and Jamie Foxx, samples Luther Vandross’ "A House Is Not a Home" and was visualized with a hilariously star-studded video.
+"Slow Jamz" is also featured on Ye’s debut album, 2004’s The College Dropout.

-Since 2004, Twista has collaborated with rap newcomers like Trinidad Jame$ and fellow double-time rapper, Rittz.
-But to this day, "Slow Jamz" and "Overnight Celebrity" are still in heavy rotation among rap fans as the surefire way to cool down a crazy house party.
+Till this day, "Slow Jamz" and "Overnight Celebrity" are still in heavy rotation among rap fans as the surefire way to cool down a crazy house party.